 T-Systems accompanies its customers on their digital and sustainable development journey – with innovative technologies and unique sector-specific expertise.
 We contribute towards reducing CO2 emissions and taking the pressure off the environment together with our partners and customers.
-Our 360° approach and vendor independence allows business success and progress to be combined with sustainability – at each point of digitalization.
+Our 360° approach and vendor independence allows business success and progress to be combined with sustainability – at each point of digitalisation.

 We work closely with partners to achieve the net-zero target faster.
 Together we identify digital, innovative and sustainable business models to reduce CO2 emissions and the consumption of resources.
 For example, we are promoting digital innovations with Shell to achieve important climate goals.
 T-Systems is installing more than 10,000 charging stations in Germany for a subsidiary of Shell that provides charging solutions for electric vehicles.
 This further expands the availability of e-mobility – and accelerates the transition to CO2 neutrality.